-We recommend the purchase of additional tether cord caps from your authorized SKI-DOO dealer.
+We recommend the purchase of additional tether cord caps from your authorized SKI-DOO dealer as an additional key.
+If you have more than one SKI-DOO snowmobile, each can be programmed by your authorized SKI-DOO dealer to accept the other vehicles' keys.